gr2ws/odin-recipes/README.md

 Making ordered and unordered list and list items.
 Adding links and images.
 ## Indirectly Involves the Following Skills:
-Using the Linux Terminal to change directories,create files, and open files in VSCode.
+Using the Linux Terminal to change directories, create files, and open files in VSCode.
 Cloning a github repository.
 Following the git workflow.
 Pushing changes to github.